AvocadoShelf Life, Storage, and Spoilage Guide

 Freezer

-Avocados can be frozen as a mash or puree.
-Mash or puree ripe avocado with 1 tablespoon of lemon or lime juice per two avocados to prevent browning.
-Store in an airtight container or freezer bag, removing as much air as possible.
+Avocados do not freeze well whole or sliced due to texture changes.
+For best results, mash or puree with 1 tablespoon of lemon or lime juice per two avocados to prevent browning.
+Store in an airtight container or freezer bag, leaving headspace.

 Signs of Spoilage